 A massive horn runs the length of the tower.
 A person at the top of the lighthouse can use it to create a booming, mournful tone that can be heard throughout the town of Saltmarsh.
 This is the alarm in case of enemy approach from the sea.
-Each on the spring equipox, the druids year on the spring equinox, the druids sound the horn to ring in a new year and to keep the citizens of Saltmarsh used to the sound in case they need it.
+Each year on the spring equinox, the druids sound the horn to ring in a new year and to keep the citizens of Saltmarsh used to the sound in case they need it.